 It's Nikolaustag time!
 If you are new to Germany or new to parenting in Germany, you might not know about this much loved tradition.
 I had no idea when we arrived, but have wholeheartedly taken it into our family's Christmas traditions as it's such a sweet idea.

-Numerous articles on the number of refugees coming in to Berlin have been written in a spattering of languages around the world and of course locally too.
+Numerous articles on the number of refugees coming in to Berlin have been written around the world and of course locally too.
 Whilst many report about the bureaucratic chaos ensuing, they often have failed to report on the huge dedication, drive and support that many Berlin residents are giving, both German and migrants / expats alike.

 There are a huge amount of groups, organisations and individuals who are dedicating their time and resources to try and help and I have compiled a list of some of the ways in which you can help too.
 Whether you have some money to give, items to offer or even time to donate, there are plenty of ways in which you can do your part to help and be part of this support system.
 There are of course many wonderful options out there and I can't include them all, so I have chosen some key ways in which you can get involved, the majority of which you can do in English, for those who aren't confident reading or writing in German.